-- ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - ► Control personal contact with the substance, by using protective equipment. - Contain and absorb spill with sand, earth, inert material or vermiculite. - ▶ Wipe up - ▶ Place in a suitable, labelled container for waste disposal.
+- ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes. - ► Control personal contact with the substance, by using protective equipment. - Contain personal contact with the substance, by using protective equip Contain and absorb spill with sand, earth, inert material or vermiculite. - ▶ Wipe up - ► Place in a suitable, labelled container for waste disposal.